What I am attempting to do with the information on this page is to help people connect the dots between:

 The following downloadable document is my personalised explanation of pain and persistent pain based on the neurobiology.
 It is updated every now and then as I think of better stuff.

-It also attempts to explain how current health industry methods which prioritise body structure causes for pain, and most commonly offer no wider perspective, can unintentionally feed into persistent pain.
+It also attempts to explain how current health industry methods which focuss only on physical causes of pain, and most commonly offer no wider perspective, can unintentionally feed into persistent pain.
 This can be a very much greater problem in certain contexts eg: in compensation related pain conditions.

 There is specific relevance to a project which I was involved in relating to spinal surgery pathways for back pain.

-It is mainly intended for patients but there is likely relevance to all, including health professionals who are managing pain focussing mainly on injuries and changes in body structures as the cause.
+It is mainly intended for patients but there is likely relevance to all, including health professionals who are managing pain focussing mainly on injuries and Physical changes as the only cause of that pain.

 It is split into two parts – a general part and the second part which uses the common problem of pain in the spine as an example.